nbn1343/startup-example/README.md

 For this deliverable I properly styled the application.
 * **Header** - Styled the header to look presentable.
 I added a picture of the game-look in the left to be a sybmbol for the website.
 I also colorized the title and titled the letters to be similar to the look of the tiles in the game.
 I added hover animation to each letter to add some user experience effects.
 * **Navigation** - I used Bootstrap to add navigational tabs.
 * **Main** - I styled and created a proper layout for each page depending on the HTML structure.
+* **Live Chatbox** - I used Bootstrap to add a chatbox design and chat submission box.
 * **Game** - I styled each tile in the slider game to have appealing shadowing and color for the visual pleasure.
 * **Footer**- The base has my Github link with a colorful link button.
 * **Flex** - The website is able to adjust based on the height and width of the screen.
 It also properly adjusts to smaller devices to look appealing and user friendly.